 Welcome to the School of Music and Media research pages.
-Our research spans a range of subjects and specialisms within the areas of Muisc and the Creative Industries.
+Our research spans a range of subjects and specialisms within the areas of Music and Media.
 The exciting and significant research carried out by academic staff in our School plays an important role in making Bangor University a world-leading research institution.
 Our research-active staff members follow a wide range of research interests in musicology, composition, performance. digital culture, media and persuasive communication and creative theory and practice (practice-as-research).

 We have an excellent research record.
 In the most recent national assessment of research quality (REF 2014) we submitted to the following Unit of Assessment: